A Primer for Parents: Where to Turn When You're New to the 2e World and Feeling Overwhelmed

 - Wrightslaw − The place to go to learn about special education law and advocacy for children with disabilities.
 Stop first at the twice-exceptional page to find articles and resources.
 Then get familiar with the law library and advocate library areas of the site, and visit the Yellow Pages for Kids with Disabilities, a listing of advocates, clinics, associations, and other special needs resources for each state.

 Step 3: Join an online community.
 There's nothing better when you're feeling overwhelmed than to connect with others who face the same issues you do.
 All of the sites mentioned in Step 2 either offer online communities or provide links to them.
 Some have a broad focus, while others are quite specialized.
-One that focuses on twice-exceptional kids and families is gt-special.
-Another especially for families who are homeschooling 2e kids is gt-special-home.
-Find both at http://gtworld.org.
+Among those that focus on twice-exceptional kids and families are:

 Just what is an online community?
-It's an e-mail discussion group (also referred to as a listserv) where you can post questions or make comments and get responses from other parents.
+It's an e-mail discussion group (listserv) or an online discussion group where you can post questions or make comments and get responses from other parents.
 Parents share their ideas and experiences with one another.
 Even if you aren't ready to post questions or comments, you can learn a tremendous amount by reading the posts of others.

 Step 4: Subscribe to 2e: Twice-Exceptional Newsletter, of course!
 As a subscriber, you'll get six issues per year of the only publication aimed at the intersection of giftedness and learning difficulties; plus you'll have online access to all back issues and discounts on the booklets in the Spotlight on 2e Series.